helander/tasmota-slimmelezer/README.md

 # tasmota-slimmelezer
-Run the tasmota firmware on the SlimmeLezer+ device
+##Run the tasmota firmware on the SlimmeLezer+ device

-In order to use tasmota on the SlimmerLezer+ device two pieces of information is required:
-* a tasmota firmware binary that includes support for tasmota scripting
-* a tasmota script that provides settings related to the specific metering device
+The tasmota project does not support out-of-the-box a downloadabe firmware image with Smart Meter Interface functionality included.
+However it is fairly easy to build such an image using available tasmota tools.
+The folder [firmware](firmware/README.md) provides a ready built tasmota firmware binary that includes the functionality to use the tasmota Smart Meter Interface on the SlimmeLezer+.
+Information about the process by which this image was created is also available.
+Download the image and upload it to your device using OTA.

+Once you have the new firmware running on your device you need to upload a script file that includes the settings for your corresponding meter(s).
+Some details about this process is found in the folder [scripts](scripts/README.md).

-My metering device is a Landis+Gyr E360 device and its setup script is found in the file scripts/landisgyre360.txt.
+My metering device is a Landis+Gyr E360 device and its script file is found [here](scripts/landisgyre360/script.txt).

-In order to use some other metering device, additional scripts or updates to existing scripts would be required.
-The process is roughly as follows:
-* Find out the format and scope of the information coming from the metering device.
-This is most easily done by first removing all Smart Meter definitions from the currently active Smart Device and then add definitions for the ...
+If you have some other meter you would need to create your own script.
+[Here](other/README.md) you find some information that could be useful during the creation of your own script.